AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 # ACCEPTABLE USE POLICY

 **Sovereign Trace Protocol**
-**Author:** Sheldon K. Salmon — AI Reliability & AGI Architect **Version:** 1.0 | Effective: March 2026
+**Author:** Sheldon K. Salmon — AI Reliability & ADI/AGI Architect **Version:** 1.1 | Effective: June 2026
+**Supersedes:** Version 1.0 (March 2026)

 ---

 ## PURPOSE

 The Sovereign Trace Protocol is permanence infrastructure.
-The stamp function seals what is true.
+The stamp function seals what is submitted (not necessarily what is true).
 This policy defines what it may not be used to seal, host, or distribute — and why.

 These restrictions exist because the same mechanism that gives individuals temporal sovereignty over honest records can be weaponized to manufacture false ones.
 This policy draws that line.

+**Governing law:** This policy shall be governed by the laws of the State of New York, USA.
+Any disputes arising from its interpretation or enforcement shall be resolved in the state or federal courts located in New York County, New York.

 ---